 We went for picnics, found a beautiful little French village just outside Dieppe called Villes Les Roses.
 It was stunning, with a river running all around it that led past old washer women’s houses and down to the sea.
 It was peaceful and one of those places that just filled you with a feeling of tranquility and calm.

-I remember watching Rich as he walked around the church, and the town: he looked so on edge.
-I was relaxed, enjoying the atmosphere but Rich. although he was trying to relax, just looked so agitated.
+I remember watching Danny as he walked around the church, and the town: he looked so on edge.
+I was relaxed, enjoying the atmosphere but Danny, although he was trying to relax, just looked so agitated.
 I thought to myself ‘Is this how I want him to feel?’
 I knew it wasn’t.

-There were two key things during this time that made me start to change toward Rich, that made me realise that I couldn’t keep punishing him, that I did not want to hurt him anymore because I could see that I was starting to make him ill:
+There were two key things during this time that made me start to change toward Danny, that made me realise that I couldn’t keep punishing him, that I did not want to hurt him anymore, because I could see that I was starting to make him ill:

-We had a great time in the pool, and eventually Rich got out of the water and walked to other parts of the pool and finally relaxed; and I realised that he could not have done that without me; I realised how I gave Rich the confidence he needed to move forward in life and that without me he was lost.
-And because of this realisation I also understood why it had all happened, I realised just how gentle and insecure this man was; for the first time in nine years.
+We had a great time in the pool, and eventually Danny got out of the water and walked to other parts of the pool and finally relaxed; and I realised that he could not have done that without me; I realised how I gave Danny the confidence he needed to move forward in life and that without me he was lost; and because of this realisation I also understood why it had all happened, I realised just how gentle and insecure this man was; for the first time in nine years.